juicedata/juicefs-csi-driver/examples/dynamic-provisioning/README.md

 kustomize build | kubectl apply -f -
 ```

-## Check JuiceFS filesystem is used
+## Check JuiceFS file system is used

 After the objects are created, verify that pod is running: